-We have implemented the algorithms described in the previous sections in the GOLDRUSH system.
-GOLDRUSH is implemented in Python (backend service), PHP/JavaScript (frontend) and uses MySQL as the database engine.
-The system architecture is detailed in Appendix B. We next describe the datasets used in our experiments, the compared algorithms, and the experimental evaluation.
+We have implemented the algorithms described in the previous sections in the GOLDRUSH system, using Python (backend service), PHP/JavaScript (frontend) and MySQL as the database engine.
+The system architecture is detailed in [13].
+We next describe the datasets used in our experiments, the compared algorithms, and the experimental evaluation.